ZoeLeBlanc/is310-computing-humanities-spring-2024/_schedule/11-culture-at-scale-and-digital-collections.md

 class_date: 2024-02-20
 ---

+## In-Class Agenda

+- [ ] Discuss any questions about the Introduction to APIs
+- [ ] Discuss the assigned materials
+- [ ] Begin working on creating custom data exercise (to be posted).

 ## Assigned Materials

 - Loukissas, Yanni Alexander.
 “Collecting Infrastructures.”
 In *All Data Are Local: Thinking Critically in a Data-Driven Society*.
 The MIT Press, 2019. [https://doi.org/10.7551/mitpress/11543.001.0001](https://doi.org/10.7551/mitpress/11543.001.0001).